TE Insights on Technology Trends

 Integrating systems across production

-At TE, we design and manufacture the connectivity and sensors solutions that make the internet-enabled smart factory possible..
-With our Omnigate product, we are helping manufacturers take existing wired connections to the next level, by capturing available data and transmitting it to the cloud.
+At TE, we design and manufacture the connectivity and sensors solutions that make the internet-enabled smart factory possible.
 Our broad portfolio of solutions enables manufacturers to operate factory machines and offshore equipment that can share data across platforms, predict maintenance requirements, automate complex repeatable processes, and coordinate always-on, on-demand operations, transforming mass-production facilities into customized-manufacturing factories and subsea platforms into real-time exploration and production networks.

 Featured White Paper: